Upcoming Esports Tournaments

 This lifestyle can have a negative impact on the gamer’s health.
 A frequent occupational injury of cyber sportsmen is tunnel syndrome, in which there is a pinching of the nerves in the wrist.
 This pathology requires surgical intervention.

-Why is Esports Better than Traditional Sports?
+Why Is Esports Better Than Traditional Sports?

 It is possible to be a professional player from the comfort of your own home.
 This industry has a relatively low entry threshold — almost everyone can try to get in.